gcantieni/hive-mind/README.md

 amazing life of bees, and also gives significant strategic challenge and satisfaction.

+### To run
+After cloning, either run `index.html` in a browser without stringent security requirements (e.g. my version of Firefox), or install npm and run `npm run start` and enter the specified localhost in your browser's search bar.

 ### Gameplay
 * Recruit a horde of bees
 * Use them to harvest nectar and pollen from nearby flowers